Ireland national rugby union team: Recent call-ups

+INJ Player withdrew from the squad due to an injury.

+OTH Player withdrew from the squad for other reasons/reasons not stated.

+RET Player retired from the national team/professional rugby.

+SUS Player withdrew from the squad due to suspension.

+Contracted players

+On 3 March 2025, the IRFU confirmed 14 players with central contracts for the 2025–26 season:

 Hall of Fame

 Twelve former Ireland players have been inducted into the World Rugby Hall of Fame.
 The Hall was created in 2006 as the IRB Hall of Fame when the sport's governing body of World Rugby was known as the International Rugby Board.
 The separate International Rugby Hall of Fame, which had inducted five Ireland players, was merged into the IRB Hall in 2014, shortly before the IRB adopted its current name of World Rugby.
 All International Hall members who had not been separately inducted to the IRB Hall automatically became members of the renamed World Rugby Hall.

 The table below indicates Irish players inducted into the World Rugby Hall of Fame and the year they were inducted in brackets.